 The restored stream was integrated into the design of the golf course.
 The same stones that were used to restore the stream bed were also used as stepping stones to help golfers retrieve wayward shots.
-The construction was completed in 2003 and will be monitored for five years to ensure the success of the restoration effort.
+The construction was completed in 2003.

 Surveyor Surveying Gillespie Prior to Restoration